KakakSeram/Courses/MasCompute-SQL-Quiz/README.md

 10. Which of the following queries can be executed?

 	A. SELECT SUM(total_price) FROM sale_detail GROUP BY region;
-	B. ELECT region AS r FROM sale_detail GROUP BY r;
+	B. SELECT region AS r FROM sale_detail GROUP BY r;
 	C. SELECT region, total_price FROM sale_detail GROUP BY region, total_price;
 	D. SELECT region AS r FROM sale_detail ORDER BY region LIMIT 100;
 	E. SELECT region AS r FROM sale_detail DISTRIBUTE BY region;